-Oil prices nudge up as geopolitical tensions counter sluggish demand
+Oil advances as geopolitical tensions offset slack demand

 Increasing pessimism is clear from the latest polls taken July 1-24, which show the growth outlook for nearly 90% of over 45 economies polled was either downgraded or left unchanged.
 That applied not just to this year but also 2020.

-While concerns over Middle East supply disrputions have led to recent price spikes, oil has generally been under pressure from worries about global economic growth amid growing signs of harm from the rumbling Sino-U.S. trade war over the past year.
+While concerns over Middle East supply disruption have led to recent price spikes, oil has generally been under pressure from worries about global economic growth amid growing signs of harm from the rumbling Sino-U.S. trade war over the past year.

 “Bullish wagers will be held hostage to the soggy global growth outlook,” Stephen Innes, managing partner at Vanguard Markets, said in a note.